ProteinQure/cbh21-protein-solubility-challenge/submission/README.md

 ## Project Description

 Our team aimed to create a model to predict protein solubility.
-We used a random forest with a selected assortment of features.
+We used a random forest and trained it with a selected assortment of features.

 ## Team Members